Information Aggregation with AI Agents: Results

 We employ a mixed-contrast coding specification across all three models.
-For the primary design variables—Structure and Market Duration—we utilise treatment contrasts, setting the easiest structure (t3s111y2) and the shortest duration (3 Rounds) as the reference baseline.
+For the primary design variables, Structure and Market Duration, we utilise treatment contrasts, setting the easiest structure (t3s111y2) and the shortest duration (3 Rounds) as the reference baseline.
 Consequently, coefficients for these variables represent the marginal penalty of increasing complexity or duration relative to this baseline.
-For the other conditions—Initial Log Error, Strategic, and Comments—we employ sum contrasts (deviation from the mean).
+For the other conditions, Initial Log Error, Strategic, and Comments, we employ sum contrasts (deviation from the mean).
 In this specification, coefficients represent the deviation of a specific condition (e.g., Medium Initial Error) from the global average of that variable, rather than from an arbitrary reference group.
-Thus, the model intercept captures the predicted log-error of the baseline market design (Easy Structure, Short Duration) under average environmental starting conditions. \footnote{An alternative specification would be to have the Squared Error as the dependent variable, instead of the Log Error.
+Thus, the model intercept captures the predicted log-error of the baseline market design (Easy Structure, Short Duration) under average starting conditions for the sum-contrast variables, evaluated at zero group intelligence; predictions for the average baseline market are obtained by adding the intelligence terms at their sample means. \footnote{An alternative specification would be to have the Squared Error as the dependent variable, instead of the Log Error.
 However, because our prediction market uses the logarithmic scoring rule, AI agents try to minimise Log Error to maximise their profits, hence the Log Error seems more appropriate.
 The disadvantage of this approach is the sensitivity of the mean estimator to outliers, hence we also employ the two quantile regressions.}